Good for Us All

 We love Jersey, and protecting our beautiful Island environment is extremely important to us.
 We think about our planet, about sustainability, and about ethics in all that we do – from sourcing sustainably farmed ingredients, to reducing plastic wastage, to minimising energy usage in our kitchens.

 We know being eco-friendly is more than just tokenistic gestures, but as some small examples, you’ll find paper instead of plastic straws in all of our venues; compostable disposable cutlery in our cafés; and induction cookers in all of our kitchens – so that energy is only used when we need it.
 We’ve also stopped providing crackers at Christmas (and we donate to the National Trust’s Coastline Campaign instead).
+We’re mindful, too, about the ingredients contained in our products – for example, we aim to avoid buying any products containing palm oil.
+Any of our products that do contain palm oil used certified sustainable palm oil only.
 We know that there’s always more we could be doing, but we think that lots of small steps can make a big difference.

 We’re also committed to recycling, and sort and recycle the waste from our restaurants and cafés.
 This includes our aluminium cans, which we donate to Durrell Wildlife’s Cans for Corridors project, where the aluminium is sold and recycled, and the proceeds used to create tree corridors to restore links in the Brazilian rainforest.
 Good for Durrell, good for the environment, and good for the Brazilian wildlife.